View Cart

 Direct expense is an expense incurred that varies directly with changes in the volume of a cost object.
-A cost object is any item for which you are measuring expenses, such as products, services, employees, and customers.
+A cost object is any item for which you are measuring expenses, such as products, product lines, services, sales regions, employees, and customers.
 Here are several examples of direct expenses:

 • The materials used to construct a product for sale

-• The cost of the freight needed to transport goods to and from the manufacturing facility
+• The cost of the freight needed to transport goods to and from a manufacturing facility

 • The labor incurred to produce hours billable to a client